zhmu/nwfs/README.md

-# Novell NetWare Filesystem 386 tools
+# Novell NetWare Filesystem tools

-This is an attempt to reverse engineer the Novell NetWare 386 Filesystem, used in Novell NetWare 3.x and likely also 4.x and later.
+This is an attempt to reverse engineer the Novell NetWare filesystems.
+It covers both the NWFS286 (Novell NetWare 2.x) and NWFS386 (Novell NetWare 3.x and likely also 4.x and later) filesystems.

+Please reach out to me (rink@rink.nu) if you have any additional information from which these tools would benefit, or have any other information you wish to share (stories, bugs, feature requests and the like)

+## NWFS386

-There are two tools included in this repository, `inspect` and `shell`.
+There are two tools included in this repository, `inspect-nwfs386` and `shell-nwfs386`.
 Both tools expect a disk image file as argument.
 The tools will parse the partition table and expect to find a single partion (NetWare supports only a single partition per disk)

-Please reach out to me (rink@rink.nu) if you have any additional information from which these tools would benefit!

-## shell
+## shell-nwfs386

 Provides an interactive shell to browse content in a NWFS386 partition.
 For example:

 ```
-$ cargo run --bin shell <path to disk image>
+$ cargo run --bin shell-nwfs386 <path to disk image>
 SYS:/> dir
 <type> Name              Size Last Modified       Last Modifier
  dir   LOGIN                - 16-04-2022 08:34:12 - ?
 65535